 Take a look at how Giving Tuesday uses Hangouts and YouTube to share information about how charities can prepare for December 2nd’s day of philanthropy.

 Being active on YouTube is also good for your SEO (search engine optimization).
 Have you noticed how relevant YouTube content is returned when you search a keyword or phrase on Google?

 Did you know?
 YouTube has built-in editing features, allowing you to combine multiple videos, edit clips, face-blur crowd footage, and add notations.

 #3.
 “LinkedIn is actually more popular than Twitter among U.S. adults”

 As Business Insider points out, LinkedIn’s core user demographic is well-educated professionals between the ages of 30 and 49.
 This description likely matches one of the established donor or volunteer profiles at your non-profit organization.

 There are so many easy ways to engage with your supporters on LinkedIn.
 Creating a “company page” for your organization is a great way to start.
-LinkedIn has built a “Non-profit” microsite with resources to help you grow your presence on the network.
+LinkedIn has built a “nonprofit” microsite with resources to help you grow your presence on the network.

 Make sure you regularly post your online content inside LinkedIn and prompt your followers to share it.
-You have might noticed the popular “Pulse” newsfeed designed to curate the most popular articles that your network is talking about.
+You might have noticed the popular “Pulse” newsfeed designed to curate the most popular articles that your network is talking about.

 If you’re like most NPOs, you’re already in the habit of creating a call-to-action for Twitter or Facebook, but don’t forget your many supporters who might prefer LinkedIn!
 Be specific and directly encourage your blog readers and newsletter subscribers to share your content with their connections on LinkedIn.